TALMUD AND CHOOSING NAMES

 ABOVE: PHILADELPHIA shares a letter HEY with THE CITY in the open text.

-Also missing: Israeli Prime Minister Ehud Olmert.
-His 10-letter nam (spelled Alef Hey Vav Dalet Alef Vav Lamed Mem Resh Tet) is not at an ELS.
-The six letters of his last name alone, Olmert, do occur 336 in unwrapped Torah.
+Also missing: former Israeli Prime Minister Ehud Olmert.
+His 10-letter name (spelled Alef Hey Vav Dalet Alef Vav Lamed Mem Resh Tet) is not at an ELS.
+The six letters of his last name alone, Olmert, do occur 336 times in unwrapped Torah.
 We can find Olmert followed (but not predeced by) by Resh Hey Mem, the abbreviation for Prime Minister, at skip -293 and in a 55-letter box along with the word for President or Prince (Nun Sin Yud Alef).
 Skip -293 is the fourth lowest skip of Olmert.
 But it should be noted that the three letters to form the abbreviation for Prime Minister are the third (Hey), fifth (Mem) and seventh (Resh) most common letters in Torah, comprising over 23% of it.
 We also find Olmert at an ELS in sequence with the same three letters scrambled in meaningless fashion after his name as Hey Resh Mem, and Resh Mem Hey, if we search wrapped Torah.

-Many fates that don't match the names.
+There are many fates that don't match the names.
 However, if such a blessing or curse effect is present, we should expect to see a slightly greater rate of matching fates in Codes texts than in control texts - again, not because they are deliberately encoded, but because they have received a blessing or curse of some sort at name selection.
 While it may also exist, I am not yet confident of any deliberate encoding for terms that do not require redundant a priori course angles like the ELS Maps posted on this web site.